-This is precisely what Bonné de Bod and Susan Scott have done, and STROOP – now in edit, with the final release due later this year – promises to be a rollercoaster ride for viewers.
+This is precisely what Bonné de Bod and Susan Scott have done, and STROOP: Journey into the Rhino Horn War – now in edit, with the final release due later this year – promises to be a rollercoaster ride for viewers.
 It will include footage from the killing fields of Kruger National Park, where they were given privileged access to sensitive scenes, to the courtrooms in bush frontier towns and dingy backrooms of Vietnamese wildlife traffickers, where the intrepid pair endured life-threatening encounters with some of this planet’s most evil individuals.
 Imagine walking into a room full of suspicious thugs and convincing them you are a film star looking for ivory and rhino horn jewellery – with a hidden camera strapped to your chest!

-‘STROOP’ is Afrikaans for ‘poach’ or ‘strip bare’, and this video has Afrikaans audio with English subtitles.
+‘STROOP’ is Afrikaans for ‘poach’ or ‘strip bare’; this video has Afrikaans audio with English subtitles.
 They also plan to have multiple language subtitles, including Chinese, Vietnamese, Zulu and Shangaan.

-And so I paid $25 on their crowd-sourcing web page to receive a digital download of STROOP when it comes out – which I am so looking forward to – and I made a promise to myself to somehow convince you to do the same.
+And so I paid $25 on their crowd-sourcing web page to receive a digital download of STROOP: Journey into the Rhino Horn War when it comes out – which I am so looking forward to – and I promised myself to convince you somehow to do the same.
 Yes, you.

-By paying for a digital download of STROOP, or donating a lesser amount, you help ensure that it is completed without editorial censorship by traditional broadcasters.
-Make no mistake, this will be a controversial documentary – and some interest groups may feel aggrieved when the truth is laid bare.
+By paying for a digital download of STROOP: Journey into the Rhino Horn War, or donating a lesser amount, you help ensure that it is completed without editorial censorship by traditional broadcasters.
+Make no mistake, this will be a controversial documentary, and some interest groups may feel aggrieved when the truth is laid bare.

-PLEASE HELP Bonné and Susan complete this incredible journey.
+PLEASE HELP Bonné and Susan to complete this incredible journey.

-Visit the STROOP website to read more, view a few video clips (not the juicy stuff) and to pay for your digital download.
+Visit the STROOP: Journey into the Rhino Horn War website to read more, view a few video clips (not the juicy stuff) and pay for your digital download.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: